There are a number of institutions in Poland providing free legal assistance in individual consumers cases.

 The ECC-Net‘s legal experts assist consumers to solve their cross-border problems free of charge by providing legal expertise.

-Consumers may also opt for mediation or arbitration (ADR – Alternative dispute resolution, also known as out-of-court mechanisms) as an inexpensive and efficient alternative to formalised and lengthy court procedures.
-A network of consumer courts of arbitration operates at Voivodship Inspectorates of the Trade Inspection.
-There are 16 consumer courts of arbitration with 15 branch offices.
-Other ADR institutions are e.g.: Financial Ombudsman, the Court of Arbitration by the Office of Electronic Communication, the Ombudsman by the Energy Regulatory Office.
+Consumers may also opt for mediation or arbitration (ADR – alternative dispute resolution, also known as out-of-court mechanisms) as an inexpensive and efficient alternative to formalised and lengthy court procedures.
+A network of consumer courts of arbitration operates at voivodship inspectorates of the Trade Inspection.
+Other ADR institutions deal with industries such as: financial services, telecommunications and postal services, energy services and transport.